Manipulating waves with LEGO$^{\circledR}$ bricks: A versatile experimental platform for metamaterial architectures

 We can further exploit the reconfigurability of our specimens to illustrate (using the same brick set) a variety of spatial manipulation phenomena, such as waveguiding and seismic isolation, at different wavelengths.

 The first topology, shown in Fig.~\ref{Fig5}a, is obtained by assembling a dense square phononic crystal and by introducing a two-unit-cell wide snake-like defect path.
 Defect paths are known to act as waveguides when the frequency of excitation falls inside a bandgap for the crystal.
-Consistently with the bandgap duality discussed above, waveguiding is attainable for wavelengths that are comparable~\cite{Torres_1999,Jensen_2003,Khelif_2004} or larger~\cite{Assouar_2012,Lemoult_2013} than the unit cell.
-In Fig.~\ref{Fig5}b we obtain subwavelength waveguiding ($2512.5\,\mathrm{Hz}$), while in Fig.~\ref{Fig5}c we report waveguiding at shorter wavelengths ($7000\,\mathrm{Hz}$, inside the Bragg gap).
+Consistently with the bandgap duality discussed above, waveguiding is attainable for wavelengths that are comparable~\cite{Torres_1999,Jensen_2003,Khelif_2004,Pennec_2009} or larger~\cite{Assouar_2012,Lemoult_2013} than the unit cell.
+In Fig.~\ref{Fig5}b we obtain long-wavelength waveguiding (at $2512.5\,\mathrm{Hz}$), while in Fig.~\ref{Fig5}c we report waveguiding at shorter wavelengths (at $7000\,\mathrm{Hz}$, inside the Bragg gap).

 We then proceed to rearrange the bricks into the topology shown in Fig.~\ref{Fig5}d, which implements a phononic crystal realization of the University of Minnesota M logo.
 The wavefields obtained at $2362.5\,\mathrm{Hz}$ and $7000\,\mathrm{Hz}$ are shown in Fig.~\ref{Fig5}e and Fig.~\ref{Fig5}f, respectively.
 We can see how the energy is predominantly confined outside the crystal region; this effect is especially pronounced in the Bragg bandgap, where the response decays inside the M contour within $1\mbox{--}2$ cell layers.
 This configuration, in conjunction with the ability to scan both interior and exterior of the crystal, provides an eloquent lab demonstration of the potentials of PCs for vibration and seismic isolation~\cite{Meseguer_1999,Brule_2014}.
+In SM~\cite{suppl}, we discuss two additional crystal topologies to emphasize the breadth of effects that can be verified using the proposed platform.